Exiv2/exiv2/SECURITY.md

 The draft security advisory is private until we publish it, so it is a good place to discuss the details of the vulnerability privately.
 For the initial email, just a summary of the issue is sufficient.

+To qualify as a security issue, the bug **must** be reproducible on an official release of Exiv2.
+Official releases are listed [here](https://github.com/Exiv2/exiv2/releases) (not including those labeled "pre-release").
+Bugs that are only reproducible on the [main branch](https://github.com/Exiv2/exiv2/tree/main) or on a pre-release are not security issues and can be reported as regular [issues](https://github.com/Exiv2/exiv2/issues).

 Team Exiv2 does not back-port security (or any other fix) to earlier releases of the code.
 An engineer at SUSE has patched and fixed some security releases for Exiv2 v0.26 and Exiv2 v0.25 in branches 0.26 and 0.25.
 Exiv2 has provided several _**Dot Release**_ for v0.27.
 Exiv2 has never issued a _**Security Release**_.

 The version numbering scheme is explained below.
 The design includes provision for a security release.
 A _**Dot Release**_ is an updated version of the library with security PRs and other changes.
 A _**Dot Release**_ offers the same API as its parent.
 A _**Security Release**_ is an existing release PLUS one or more security PRs.
 Nothing else is changed from it parent.